velevg/the_beginning/README.md

 :)
 How to setup:

+> htdocs > create new folder > name it "smartyProject"

-extract in htdocs
+extract in smartyProject the "smartyApp-master" .rar

-change the folder name to "smartyApp" if it's "smartyApp-master" (should be by default)!
+change the folder name from "smartyApp-master" to "smartyApp"

 !Address should look like this!: htdocs/smartyProject/smartyApp/